Chethandc2014/swagger-wiki/Annotations-1.5.X.md

 The `@ApiParam` is used solely with the JAX-RS parameter annotations (`@PathParam`, `@QueryParam`, `@HeaderParam`, `@FormParam` and in JAX-RS 2, `@BeanParam`).
 While swagger-core scans these annotations by default, the `@ApiParam` can be used to add more details on the parameters or change the values as they are read from the code.

-In the Swagger Specification, this translates to the [Parameter Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#524-parameter-object).
+In the Swagger Specification, this translates to the [Parameter Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#parameterObject).

 Swagger will pick up the `value()` of these annotations and use them as the parameter name, and based on the the annotation it will also set the parameter type.
-For the body parameter (the single input parameter of a JAX-RS method), the name will automatically be set as `body` (as required by the Swagger Specification).

 Swagger will also use the value of `@DefaultValue` as the default value property if one exists.